 Books: Click on the arrow icon under each result.
 Then select Get It @ UGA to read or request.

-Install browser extensions like Browzine’s LibKey Nomad to get Open Access and UGA licensed full-text via publisher pages and other sites.
+Install browser plugins like LibKey Nomad to get Open Access and UGA licensed full-text via Google Scholar, Wikipedia, publisher pages, and other sites.
 Once installed, you'll see a popup that will authenticate you to allow access.

 Browzine also lets you browse, read, save, and monitor scholarly journals in your subject areas on your mobile device or desktop/laptop.